Genesis 6:6 says: “And the LORD regretted that He had made man on the earth, and it grieved Him to His heart” (ESV, also NIV).

 For Genesis 6:6, other translations have “And the LORD was sorry…” (RSV, NRSV, NLT).
-That’s a helpful start, since regretting and feeling sorry are closely related ideas.
-But are not necessarily the exactly the same.
+That’s a helpful start, since regretting and feeling sorry are closely related ideas but are not necessarily exactly the same.

 Second, we must consider the context that the verse in question appears in.
 Here the immediate context is Genesis 6:1-5:

 “When man began to multiply on the face of the land and daughters were born to them, the sons of God saw that the daughters of man were attractive.
 And they took as their wives any they chose.
 Then the Lord said, “My Spirit shall not abide in[a] man forever, for he is flesh: his days shall be 120 years.”
 The Nephilim were on the earth in those days, and also afterward, when the sons of God came in to the daughters of man and they bore children to them.
 These were the mighty men who were of old, the men of renown.
 The Lord saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.”